 Western Ireland is spectacular.
 Full of sweeping cliffs and colorful towns like Galway and Limerick, it’s a practical treasure trove!
-Be sure to check out these 15 magical things to do in the west of Ireland—from jamming to local music to exploring incredible national parks to enjoying the region’s sensational cities.
+Be sure to check out these 15 magical things to do in the west of Ireland—from jamming to local music to exploring incredible national parks to enjoy the region’s sensational cities.

 Once a fisherman’s village on the wave-beaten western edge of Ireland, Doolin today is seen as the capital of Irish traditional music.
 Check out spots like McGann’s Pub, where you’ll find locals squeezed in to hear fiddlers, singers, flutists, tin whistlers, and bodhrán (Irish drum) players belting out toe-tapping trad sessions.
 The next day, follow the Doolin Cliff walk for incredible views of the Atlantic.